IDE Git Integration: VS Code, IntelliJ, Vim, and Editor Workflows

 - You need to understand code history contextually

-Use CLI instead when:
+Stick with CLI when:

 - You need complex Git operations (interactive rebase, filter-branch)